This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 - Amount of monthly payments;

-It is important for debtors to keep a record of phone calls from the collector regarding the past due bill, including the full names of the individuals he or she speaks with and date, time, and details about the conversations.
-If the debtor arranges a payment agreement, he or she should send a brief letter confirming the terms of the payment plan.
+It is important for debtors to keep a record of phone calls from the collector regarding the past due bill, including the full names of the individuals they speak with and date, time, and details about the conversations.
+If the debtor arranges a payment agreement, they should send a brief letter confirming the terms of the payment plan.
 The debtor should always keep copies of any letters and payments sent to the collector.
 Letters to the collector should be sent via certified mail.
 Consumer Credit Counseling Services may negotiate with collectors on behalf of debtors for little or no fee.
-To locate a credit counselor, visit https://www.consumer.ftc.gov/articles/0153-choosing-credit-counselor.
+To locate a credit counselor, visit the Federal Trade Commission.

 Be careful about signing renewal and/or refinancing agreements with creditors, as you may be waiving rights that you may have against the creditor.
 Also, generally speaking, if you sign an agreement with a creditor for payment, you will have re-started the statute of limitations with regard to that debt.